 Testing at 1080P – 100% resolution, ultra graphics: 55 FPS

-I also tested the game at 4K resolution, ultra graphics, 100% resolution but the results were abysmal to say the least.
+I also tested the game at 4K, ultra graphics, and 100% resolution, but the results were abysmal.
 The GPU good could barely maintain 20 FPS on 1050Ti:

 Conclusion: For playing at 1080P Ultra settings, GTX 1050Ti (mobile) or equivalent dedicated GPU would do just fine.